haskellfoundation/haskellfoundation.github.io/podcast/36/transcript.markdown

 *WS (1:00:46)*: Who knows?
 Maybe AI.

-*JH (1:00:49)*: I mean, Verse seems very interesting, where you add logic programming *(1:00:54 unintelligible)* to a language that in some ways is rather like Haskell.
+*JH (1:00:49)*: I mean, Verse seems very interesting, where you add logic programming elements to a language that in some ways is rather like Haskell.
 I mean, Tim Sweeney is very visionary about the potential of functional logic programming.
 Maybe there, there’s productivity to be fetched.
 I don’t know.
 I think the jury is still out on that one, but it’s certainly something that’s very interesting that a lot of people want to follow.

 *WS (1:01:17)*: Yes, for sure.
 Okay, thanks very much, John, for your time.